TaskBeacon/psyflow-mcp/README.md

     ```json
     {
-      "name": "psyflow_mcp_dev",
+      "name": "taskbeacon-mcp_dev",
       "type": "stdio",
-      "description": "Local development server for PsyFlow task operations.",
+      "description": "Local development server for taskbeacon task operations.",
       "isActive": true,
       "command": "python",
       "args": [
-        "path\\to\\psyflow_mcp\\main.py"
+        "path\\to\\taskbeacon_mcp\\main.py"
       ]
     }
     ```

 ### 2.3 · Running as a Persistent Server (SSE)

-For a persistent, stateful server, you can run `psyflow_mcp` using Server-Sent Events (SSE).
+For a persistent, stateful server, you can run `taskbeacon-mcp` using Server-Sent Events (SSE).
 This is ideal for production or when multiple clients need to interact with the same server instance.

 1.  **Modify `main.py`:**
-    In `psyflow_mcp/main.py`, change the last line from `mcp.run(transport="stdio")` to:
+    In `taskbeacon-mcp/main.py`, change the last line from `mcp.run(transport="stdio")` to:
     ```python
 mcp.run(transport="sse", port=8000)
     ```

 2.  **Run the server:**
     ```bash
-    python psyflow_mcp/main.py
+    python taskbeacon-mcp/main.py
     ```
     The server will now be accessible at `http://localhost:8000/mcp`.